-From the Big Trees and Bort Meadow parking lot, take the paved road downhill through the trees.
+Take the paved road downhill through the trees.
 At the bottom, turn left and pass through the gate into the bright, open meadow.
 There are some gentle rises and falls as the trail winds through the meadow.

 Leaving the meadow, the trail enters a eucalyptus grove and then descends into a strikingly shady wooded glen.
 Turn right and cross the stone bridge, then immediately turn right again onto the Brandon Trail.

-A few redwoods appear alongside the trail, then some clusters of redwoods.
-The redwoods are small, maybe 12 inches in diameter, and it's not clear if this is a naturally-occuring stand, but it's still surprising to see them here.
+A few redwoods appear along the trail, then some clusters of redwoods.
+The redwoods are small, maybe 12 inches in diameter, and it’s not clear if this is a naturally-occuring stand, but it’s still surprising to see them here.

 The rest of the Brandon Trail isn’t really that interesting; the trail runs along the edge of the woods so it’s not really wooded, and and any views are blocked by a wall of brush, so it’s not really open.